Tomato Diet: You’re In For A Ride

 - Fiber: 1.2 g

 - Sugars (glucose and fructose): 2.63 g

-Tomatoes are also a rich source of such vitamins and minerals, as (4):
+Tomatoes are also a rich source of such vitamins, minerals, and antioxidants as (4):

 - Vitamin C

 Due to their rich nutritional content tomatoes have a lot of health benefits.
 They can help you lower the risk of different diseases and improve your current condition.
 Some of the most significant benefits of tomatoes include their ability to (3):